heusalagroup/fi.hg.core/README.md

 Our enterprise library for TypeScript.

+This git repository contains only the source code for a compile time use case.
+It is meant to be used as a git submodule in a NodeJS or webpack project.

+See [sendanor/typescript-package](https://github.com/sendanor/typescript-package) for a full package example.
+Although, keep in mind, this repository is not intended to be used as a NPM package dependency.

 ## Install & maintain our library

-This library is meant to be used as a git submodule in a NodeJS or webpack project.

 Run the installation commands from your project's root directory.
 Usually it's where your `package.json` is located.

-We also expect your source files to be located in `./src` and we'll use `./src/nor/ts` for location for our sub module.
+For these sample commands we expect your source files to be located in `./src` and we'll use `./src/nor/ts` for location for our sub module.

 Setup git submodule: